Would You Work For Yourself?

 Humility also shows up in how leaders respond when they make mistakes.
 Owning missteps, correcting course, and showing a willingness to learn sets the tone for the entire team.
 It creates psychological safety and models the kind of accountability most leaders want from others.

+As you work to close the gap between how you see yourself as a leader and how your team experiences you, keep anchoring your approach in a service mindset.
+Great leadership is not about perfection.
+It's about self-awareness, growth, and choosing to lead in service of others in every interaction.
 The bottom line: your team is watching, and your influence matters.
 Every day is a chance to earn a stronger rating and become the kind of leader people are proud to follow.